Jarrad Hickey

-Jarrad Hickey (born 7 May 1985) is a former professional rugby league footballer who played in the 2000s and 2010s for the Canterbury-Bankstown Bulldogs and the Wakefield Trinity Wildcats.
+Jarrad Hickey (born 7 May 1985) is an Australian former professional rugby league footballer who played in the 2000s and 2010s for the Canterbury-Bankstown Bulldogs and the Wakefield Trinity Wildcats.

 Background

 Hickey was born in Sydney, New South Wales, Australia.

 Career

 Hickey played rugby league for St. Christopher's at Panania in his junior years.

 Hickey played with Canterbury-Bankstown from 2006 until 2011.
 He was eligible for Ireland.

 On 15 April 2011 Hickey was signed by Super League club Wakefield Trinity Wildcats on a 2-year deal.

 Midway through 2012 Hickey signed with NSW Cup team: Illawarra Cutters.